-- The curriculum approach to the teaching and support for social, emotional and behavioural skills development;

-- The school's 'Out of Hours' engagement programme;

-- Bi-weekly academic and personal learning review meetings;

-- Extensive support and training programmes for parents/carers;

-- Student voice programmes;

-- Transition and induction programme;
+- The curriculum approach to the teaching and support for social, emotional and behavioural skills development. - The school's 'Out of Hours' engagement programme; - Bi-weekly academic and personal learning review meetings; - Extensive support and training programmes for parents/carers; - Student voice programmes; - Transition and induction programme; - 'Learning Walk'; and - Action and support planning.

-- 'Personalised PLUS' programme;

-- 'Learning Walk'; and

-- · Action and support planning.